Holic75/Baldurs-gate-dnd-3.5/README.md

 To compensate for new character abilities most of the enemies were made stronger, they got +50% HP and bonuses to AC, THAC0 and APR.
 Certain scripts for spell casting enemies were also changed to make battles more challenging.
-Also killing greater basiliscs now gives only 2800 experience points (instead of 7000).
+Also killing greater basiliscs in BG1 now gives only 2800 experience points (instead of 7000).

 Note: this changes only apply if Component [More powerful enemies] is installed.